Olamide: 2021: UY Scuti

-Olamide announced on 16 March 2021 that he was done working on another album.
+Olamide announced in March 2021 that he was done working on another album.
 On 18 April, he announced the album UY Scuti, which was released on 18 June.
 Olamide mentioned that his son was the inspiration on why he titled the album UY Scuti.

 On 5 February 2022, Olamide hinted at retirement after the release of his 12th studio album.

+2023: Unruly

+Olamide released his 10th studio album titled Unruly on 9 August 2023.
+The album features different African artists such as CKay, Asake, Bnxn, Rema and Fireboy DML.

+2024: Ikigai (生き甲斐)

+Olamide announced on 26 June 2024 that he had completed work on a seven-track project titled Ikigai.
+The next day, he released "Project Ikigai" (生き甲斐) featuring collaborations past and present artists signed to the YBNL record label such as Fireboy DML, Asake, Young John, Pheelz, and Lil Kesh.

+2025: Olamidé

+On June 18, 2025, Olamide released the album Olamidé.